Acxiom/metalus/pipeline-drivers-examples/docs/kinesis-streaming-example.md

 One extra grouping step was added that simply returns the number of records in a streaming dataframe.

 ### Running
-The code will need to be package as an uber jar (the example project does this automatically when package is called) that contains all of the dependencies.
+The code will need to be packaged as an uber jar (the example project does this automatically when package is called) that contains all of the dependencies.
 Once this is done, place the jar in a location that can be read by Spark.

 Submit a job: